Taliep Petersen: Death

 Petersen, a practising Muslim, was twice married and fathered six children.
 He was shot dead at his home on 16 December 2006.
 In tribute Ebrahim Rasool, premier of the Western Cape, praised Petersen's ability to "capture our entire history, express our deepest pain, articulate our joy, and demonstrate our humanity through music and drama."

 On 18 June 2007, Najwa Petersen, the wife of Taliep Petersen, was arrested at the family home in connection with the murder.
 Together with three men she was charged with his "planned and/or premeditated" murder.
-Najwa Petersen was convicted in the Cape High Court on 2 December 2008 along with two hitmen, Abdoer Emjedi and Waheed Hassen.
+Najwa Petersen was convicted in the Cape High Court on 2 December 2008 along with three hitmen, Abdoer Emjedi, Waheed Hassen and Jefferson Snyder.
 All three were found "guilty of murder and of robbery with aggravating circumstances".
-Judge Siraj Desai postponed the matter to 4 February 2009 for sentencing procedures, at which Najwa Peterson was sentenced to 28 years in prison.
+Judge Siraj Desai postponed the matter to 4 February 2009 for sentencing procedures, at which Najwa Petersen was sentenced to 28 years in prison, she later change her name back to Dirk.
+There are several attempt to parole the punishment, which cause huge backlash across the country.

 Legacy

-The Cape Town Taliep Pietersen Bridge crosses over Woodstock, Nelson Mandela Boulevard.
+Taliep is one of the most successful Malay musician in South African history.
+In Cape Town, Taliep Pietersen Bridge established over Woodstock, Nelson Mandela Boulevard.